deepakpster/imageClassification/README.md

-# imageClassification
-Image Classification with client-side neural network using TensorFlow.js
+# Image Classification with client-side neural network using TensorFlow.js

 With client-side neural network, we can train and build models on the browser which will use user data locally.
 This provides high availability and easy interaction for the end user.
 In this article, you will be reading about how to setup Keras’ pre-trained MobileNet model trained over ImageNet to classify images on client-side using TensorFlow.js.